paddyohanlon/remote-manifesto/_posts/2013-11-09-genetics-talent-skill-and-natural-fitness.markdown

 The third, and probably the real root of the desire to write about this topic—which has been nagging at me for a couple of weeks now—is to identify my own current excuses.

 I’ve been trying to gain weight for about six months, but have stayed more or less the same.
 Why?
 Not eating enough consistently, and not training to gain weight consistently.
 Excuses?
-I don't have time because during very busy work periods.
+I don’t have time because during very busy work periods.
 I have to spend more on food, and it’s a vanity goal, so....
 There is clearly a way to make it happen though.

 I’ve been trying to meditate regularly also, and can say I do meditate, but not with 100% consistency, I miss a week here or there, particularly during busy work periods—Same excuse.

 ### Motivation

 Tony Robbins encourages using a question when goal setting.
-Using his two direction, pleasure and pain, methaphor for why we take action or not, pleasure is usually clearly defined in the reason for the pursuit of the new goal we’re undertaking.
+I’ll make use of his two direction, pleasure and pain, methaphor for why we take action or not.
+Pleasure is usually clearly defined in the reason for the pursuit of the new goal we’re undertaking.
 The pleasure motivates us to take action towards the goal; what will we get if we achieve it?
 What can supplement that, is to define the pain that will be received by not following through.
 So the question I need to answer, for my own self-assigned homework:

 “What will happen if I don’t take action and make these things happen?
 What will the concequences be?”